Regions

 - Eyre and Western

-The traditional Aboriginal owners have freehold title and certain rights over more than 103,000 square kilometres in the APY Lands.
+The traditional Aboriginal owners have freehold title and certain rights over more than 103,000 square kilometres in the Far North, known as the APY Lands.
 This allows descendants from Pitjantjatjara, Yankunytjatjara, and Ngaanyatjarra to determine how the land is managed.

 There are 7 main communities within the APY Lands and around 20 homelands.
 These support over 2,000 Anangu people who have a deep cultural and spiritual bond with their country.